tracy-o/learning-day/docs/topics/routing/route-matcher-types.md

 * Produces:`path_params: %{"id" => "123456", "rest" => ["i-love-seo", "also", "42"]}`

 I want to use a Regex!
 Unfortunately you can't, by design.
-/Note: while you can't match a route using a regex, you can use one for validation.
-For details on this see [Route-Validation-in-Belfrage]./
+> Note: while you can't match a route using a regex, you can use one for validation.
+For details on this see [Route-Validation-in-Belfrage].

 The reason for this is to avoid worst-case scenarios of sequential reads O(n) where the incoming request has to be matched against all the defined routes.
 When the Routefile is compiled it builds a tree of matchers to optimize the underlying routes into a tree lookup, instead of a linear lookup that would instead match route-per-route.
 This means route lookups are extremely fast in Belfrage!